11 Mediator

 - MONGODB_PROTOCOL=mongodb

-- MONGODB_HOST=mediator-mongo
+- MONGODB_HOST=mongo

 - MONGODB_PORT=27017